 Speaking of bootcamps...Are you creating an online course?
 Do you need someone to guide you through the steps?

-I'm launching Jumpstart Your Course this September.
+Check out my group program Finish Your Damn Course!
 It's designed to give you a roadmap for validating, creating and pre-selling your online course.